YeungBen/MyVim/README.md

 ### Who will love this?
-If you do web dev a lot...yes
+If you do  like vim a lot...yes

 ### Install
 1. clone the repo